keystonejs/keystone/docs/content/docs/guides/auth-and-access-control.md

 ### Putting it all together

-Your Keystone config should now look like this:
+Your entire Keystone config should now look like this:

 ```ts
 import { config, list } from '@keystone-6/core';